Gulf of Papua: Cultural history

 The diverse set of cultural groups that inhabit this region possess some loose cultural affinities.
-The majority speak Non-Austronesian languages and possess patrilineal descent systems.
-Communities are organized on the basis of tribal and clan boundaries.
-While these boundaries have remained intact over time, Gulf communities do now intermarry within the region and to outside ethnic groups.
+The majority speak non-Austronesian languages and possess patrilineal descent systems.
+Communities are organized based on tribal and clan boundaries.
+While these boundaries have remained intact over time, Gulf communities do now intermarry within the region and with outside ethnic groups.

-During the region's early colonial period (1880 - 1920), communities became renowned in Europe for their large-scale longhouses, and their fantastic art works.
+During the region's early colonial period (1880–1920), communities became renowned in Europe for their large-scale longhouses and their fantastic artworks.
 In the Purari Delta, the Purari constructed buildings with facades of 80 feet, which then tapered down along a central ridge pole of 120 feet.
-In contrast, the Goaribari, who occupy the mouth of the Omati and Kikori River, possessed longhouses that were uniform in height (20 feet) and reached lengths of 600 feet.
-While communities in the east (the Purari, Elema and Toaripi) no longer construct these buildings, it is still possible to find longhouses among Urama, Gope, Era River communities.
+In contrast, the Goaribari, who occupied the mouth of the Omati and Kikori Rivers, possessed longhouses that were uniform in height (20 feet) and reached lengths of 600 feet.
+While communities in the east (the Purari, Elema, and Toaripi) no longer construct these buildings, it is still possible to find longhouses among Urama, Gope, and Era River communities.
 These buildings were where many of the region's incredible ritual arts were made and stored.

 Rituals such as headhunting and cannibalism were common in the Gulf of Papua before foreign contact.
-These rituals included displays of magic powers, and the initiation of young men.
+These rituals included displays of magic powers and the initiation of young men.
 An integral part of these rituals is tribal art.
 This art is mostly made of wood and is carved in relief and painted with local dyes of red ochre, lime, and coal.
-Examples of this art are sculptures, masks, bull roarers, and gope.
+Examples of this art are sculptures, masks, bullroarers, and gope.

-Several authors, namely the British anthropologist Alfred Haddon (1920) and the art historian Douglas Newton (1961), have noted similarities between the Papuan Gulf various art forms with that of groups living along the Sepik River.
-On the basis of these formal similarities they have suggested the possibility of a cultural link between the two areas.
-However, to date no scholarly research has confirmed such a linkage, and it remains a speculation based on stylistic similarities.
+Several authors, namely the British anthropologist Alfred Haddon (1920) and the art historian Douglas Newton (1961), have noted similarities between the Papuan Gulf's various art forms with that of groups living along the Sepik River.
+Based on these formal similarities they have suggested the possibility of a cultural link between the two areas.
+However, to date, no scholarly research has confirmed such a linkage, and it remains a speculation based on stylistic similarities.